HenryGinn/Einstein-s-Riddle-Solver-5/README.md

 - Supplementary variable: these are used to help formulate constraints, but their value is not important in the solution.
 An example would the variables used in big M constraints.
 - Big M constraints: variables used to enforce a choice of constraints.
 For more information see the section [Types of Clues and Their Constraints](#types-of-clue-and-their-constraints)
 - Feasible region: the set of points that are satisfied by all the constraints.
 As our constraints are linear this will be a polytope, and in our case will also be bounded.
+- Positive constraint: something is enforced to match
+- Negative constraint: something is enforced to not match.

 ---